Cumbria County Council expenditure

 - Each service includes a charge for using buildings and equipment.
 These charges are also shown in the line 'Less charges for buildings and equipment' in the table above.

 - The County Council has entered into a pooled business rates arrangement with five of the six Cumbrian Districts in 2017-2018.
-This is an agreement for one year which may be extended on an annual basis.
-This figure is an estimate of the benefit to the Council of being part of the Cumbria Business Rates Pool.
+This is an agreement for one year.
+It may be extended on an annual basis.
+This figure is an estimate of the benefit to us of being part of the Cumbria Business Rates Pool.

-- The 2017-2018 taxbase is greater than 2016-2017 because of changes in the demand for Council Tax discounts and for increases in the number of properties in Cumbria.
+- The 2017-2018 taxbase is greater than 2016-2017.
+This is because of changes in the demand for Council Tax discounts.
+It is also for increases in the number of properties in Cumbria.

 This table reflects the budget, as agreed by the County Council on 16 February 2017.
-The full budget report is available on the Council website http://www.cumbria.gov.uk/
+The full budget report is available on their website http://www.cumbria.gov.uk/

 How Cumbria County Council's spending has changed